BAMFORD EDGE IN THE PEAK DISTRICT, DERBYSHIRE

-Bamford Edge was on my to do walks list for a long time.
-For various reasons like being too windy, too rainy or lack of time, I’ve never made it.
+Bamford Edge was on my to-do walk list for a long time.
+For various reasons like being too windy, too rainy, or lack of time, I’ve never made it.
 Until today.

 The Walk

-Kev and I parked on the A6013 next to the Yorkshire Bridge Inn for free.
-There is a path going up through the woods and which we took.
-The area reminded me of Padley Gorge because of the beautiful wiggly waggly trees covered in vibrant green moss.
-Soon we got to the Edge and were greeted with a spectacular view overlooking Ladybower reservoir.
+We parked on the A6013 next to the Yorkshire Bridge Inn for free.
+Taking a path going up through the woods we soon reached the Edge.
+The woods reminded me of Padley Gorge because of the beautiful wiggly waggly trees covered in vibrant green moss.
+At the top, we were greeted with some spectacular views overlooking Ladybower Reservoir.

-We then carried on along the Bamford Edge where we took a few amazing photos, slightly hair-raising for my liking.
 Finally, we descended and returned back via New Road to the car.
-It is a nice, short walk, about 3.5 miles.
+It’s a nice, short walk, about 3.5 miles.

 Bamford Edge